Healthdirect Free Australian health advice you can count on.

 They should be able to go home the same day.

-Your child should be able to return to school after a week but for 6 weeks should not do strenuous exercise.
+Your child should be able to return to school after a week and can return to normal activities as soon as they feel comfortable.

 Most children make a full recovery.